GhostJoker111/movie-finder/README.md

 # movie-finder

 Hi, everyone!
 It's kind of app for searching and adding movies to your Watchlist.
-Designed with DOM, REST API, imdb-API and async
+Designed with DOM, REST, imdb-API and async